RIAPS/riaps-integration/riaps-x86runtime/vm-creation-readme.md

 ```

 > Note:  If keys do not exist (which they do not in a fresh download), they will be created as part of the script.

+> Note: This script takes about 25 mins to run.
+For some reason, the redis_install function does not do the wget on the first run.
+If this happens, edit to bootstrap.sh file to comment out the function calls at the bottom of the file that have already run (keeping the set -e) and start with this function.

 11) Remove riaps-integration repository from /home/riapsadmin/.